 Australian Restaurants and Cafes in New York

 Australian cafes have been springing up in New York in the past several years, and are bringing with them a dynamic and professional coffee scene.
 Maybe you’ve already tried some New York diners for breakfast, and have been to some of the best coffee and bagel bars.
 Now it’s time to try something from home, which New Yorkers like myself appreciate as well!
-Here are some suggestions.
+Here are some suggestions for Australian coffee shops.

 Two Hands Cafe

-Bringing the Bondi cafe vibe to New York, a very nice cozy place for coffee and lunch, with an Aussie crowd for a feel of home.
-Located in Little Italy.
-They also have a Restaurant and Bar located in Tribeca, open for breakfast, lunch, as well as happy hour, and dinner.
+Bringing the Bondi cafe vibe to New York, a very nice cosy place for coffee and lunch, with an Aussie crowd for a feel of home.
+The cafe has a location in NoHo and Williamsburg.
+And they also have a restaurant and Bar in Tribeca, open for breakfast, lunch and happy hour.

 Little Collins